artstep00/active-directory-home-lab/README.md

 An Active Directory-integrated DNS zone was created for `lab.example.com`.

-The DNS zone contains the necessary records for AD service discovery, including `_tcp` `_udp`, `_sites`, `DomainDnsZones` and `ForestDnsZones`.
+The DNS zone contains the records required for AD service discovery, including `_tcp`, `_udp`, `_sites`, `DomainDnsZones`, and `ForestDnsZones`.

-I verified that `dc01.lab.example.com` resolves to the static IP address of `192.168.100.10`.
+Verified that `dc01.lab.example.com` resolves to the static IP address `192.168.100.10`.

 ![AD DNS Zone](screenshots/03-ad-dns-zones.png)

 ## 4. Organizational Unit Structure

-Created a custom `HOMELAB` OU to separate lab objects from the default AD containers.
+Created a custom `HOMELAB` OU to separate lab objects from the default Active Directory containers.

-Created separate OUs in `HOMELAB` for:
+Created separate OUs within `HOMELAB` for:

 - `USERS`
 - `GROUPS`
 - `WORKSTATIONS`
 - `SERVERS`

-This structure allows for easier organization of directory objects and application of Group Policy to specific categories of users and computers.
+This structure allows for easier organization of directory objects and targeted application of Group Policy to specific categories of users and computers.

 ![Active Directory OU Structure](screenshots/04-ou-structure.png)